ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/conversion/helpers/upcast.md

 In the above example, the first converter has the default priority, `normal` (no need to set it explicitly).
 The second one overrides it, having its priority set to `high`.
 Using both of these converters at once will result in the `<div>` view element being converted to `sideContent`.

-Another practical application of this solution is to have your converter act as a fallback when other converters for a given element are not present (e.g. a plugin has not been loaded).
+Another practical application of this solution is to have your converter act as a fallback when other converters for a given element are not present (for example, a plugin has not been loaded).
 It can be easily achieved by setting the `converterProperty` to `low`.

 ## Element to attribute conversion helper